AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Groups/agora_chat_group_fluter.md

 The logic of joining a chat group varies according to the `GroupStyle` setting you choose when [creating the chat group](#create-a-chat-group):

 - If the `GroupStyle` is set to `PublicOpenJoin`, all users can join the chat group without the consent from the chat group owner and admins.
-Once a user joins a chat group, all chat group members receive the `ChatGroupEventListener#onMemberJoinedFromGroup` callback;
+Once a user joins a chat group, all chat group members receive the `ChatGroupManagerListener#onMemberJoinedFromGroup` callback;
 - If the `GroupStyle` is set to `PublicJoinNeedApproval`, users can send join requests to the chat group.
-The chat group owner and chat group admins receive the `ChatGroupEventListener#onRequestToJoinReceivedFromGroup` callback and choose whether to accept the join request:
+The chat group owner and chat group admins receive the `ChatGroupManagerListener#onRequestToJoinReceivedFromGroup` callback and choose whether to accept the join request:
-  - If the request is accepted, the user joins the chat group and receives the `ChatGroupEventListener#onRequestToJoinAcceptedFromGroup` callback, while all the other chat group members receive the `ChatGroupEventListener#onMemberJoinedFromGroup` callback.
+  - If the request is accepted, the user joins the chat group and receives the `ChatGroupManagerListener#onRequestToJoinAcceptedFromGroup` callback, while all the other chat group members receive the `ChatGroupManagerListener#onMemberJoinedFromGroup` callback.
-  - If the request is declined, the user receives the `ChatGroupEventListener#onRequestToJoinDeclinedFromGroup` callback.
+  - If the request is declined, the user receives the `ChatGroupManagerListener#onRequestToJoinDeclinedFromGroup` callback.

 <div class="alert info">Users can only request to join public groups; private groups do not allow join requests.</div>